ShankarBUS/examresults/README.md

 **Description:**

-- This API retrieves the `term_code` for the next API call.
+- This API retrieves the `course_term` for the next API call.
+- Note: it returns an array as there could multiple terms if the student wrote more than one exams recently.
 - Replace `{0}` with the registration number and `{1}` with the `exam_session` obtained from the Login API.

 **Sample Response:** (for final year)